The-Naomi-Developers/tts-server/README.md

 # tts

-Text to speech custom server.
+Text to speech custom server with nvidia gpu.

 Install the required libs from requirements.txt file.